 If you don’t know about Angels Landing, it is one hell of a hike.
 The start meanders up through the canyon with some great views and only a steady gradient.
 It then heads straight up a cliff face via a stunning set of switchback trails.
 Once on top, at Scout lookout, you are treated to stunning views out over the valley with 2000ft sheer drops.
 You can also see the rest of the trail.

 The Final section of angels landing heads out over a rock outcrop.
-At times the trail narrows to a couple of feet wide with 2000 ft sheer drops either side.
+At times the trail narrows to a couple of feet wide with 2000 ft sheer drops on either side.
 The most exposed sections have a chain rail for you to grasp to stop you plummeting into the abyss but it is not much protection.
-The last few meters have you scrambling up some pretty severe rock climbs as you haul your self up to the final summit, trying not to look down.
+The last few meters have you scrambling up some pretty severe rock climbs as you haul yourself up to the final summit, trying not to look down.

 4 hours+ would really be pushing things as far as our schedule goes, but we had a plan and a secret weapon.
 Me.
 Kate is still recovering from surgery and really wasn’t up for the full 5.4miles of punishing hiking so the plan was to gently walk as far as she wanted, then unleash my speed to power hike the rest.
 We made it to the first set of switchbacks and Kate threw in the towel and headed back to the grotto to relax in the sun.
 I powered on.

-I should make it clear I am currently in training for a half Ironman Triathlon, so this sort of thing is really no issue to me and Power hiked/ran straight to the top with very little rest in only 20 mins, this would take most people around an hour.
+I should make it clear I am currently in training for an Ironman Triathlon, so this sort of thing is really no issue to me and Power hiked/ran straight to the top with very little rest in only 20 mins, this would take most people around an hour.
 Once on the top, the pace slowed down somewhat as much care was needed across the terrifying ledges of the trail.
 It really is a long way down.
 A lot of people were thinking twice and many turning back as the exposure ramped up.
-I am not great with heights but a stubborn old goat so pushed on with the other who continued to brave it.
+I am not great with heights but a stubborn old goat so pushed on with the others who continued to brave it.

-The final haul up to the top is a real all body workout as you use as much upper body as you do lower to literally haul yourself up the chains.
+The final haul up to the top is a real all-body workout as you use as much upper body as you do lower to literally haul yourself up the chains.
 At the final viewpoint, the reward is truly stunning.
 The Landing gives you views both up and down the canyon and with sheer 2000ft drops all around the views are unobstructed like a helicopter. it was a hell of a push to get up here but as I relaxed in the sun taking in the views while chipmunks played at my feet I was a very happy man.

 As for the weather, Wow we were lucky, the forecast rain was all around.
 In every direction, large rain clouds loomed.
-But the valley was bathed in a small hole punched in the clouds to let the glorious May sun shine down on us.
+But the valley was bathed in a small hole punched in the clouds to let the glorious May sunshine down on us.
 It couldn’t last so I started the journey down.

 The biggest problem is this is only halfway. and the only way back is the same route back.
 Only this time the hard parts are the descents.
 Hauling up the rock faces is scary, but going down them ace first is a whole lot worse.
 Coming back gave a real sense of just how many people really were turning back.
 The severity of the hike is no secret and signs line the entire route reminding people how severe the hike is and how many people die falling off but people still keep giving it a go, when it should be clearly out of their ability level.
 Still, the View from Scouts landing is good enough to make a failed effort still worth it.